How Rome Fell: Chronology

 For Goldsworthy, the civil wars that followed the assassination of Commodus in 192 AD are the turning point that began the slow decline of the Roman Empire.
 After which, the mid-third century was a period of continual internal conflict, with assassinations, usurpers, and civil wars.
 Then with Diocletian coming to power in 284, he was mostly concerned with preventing his own assassination, whereby he divided the provinces, but created a much larger bureaucracy in the process.
 Goldsworthy saw this larger bureaucracy as also contributing to the empire's decline.

 The Battle of Adrianople in 378 is seen as important due to the significant loss of Roman soldiers.
 However, according to Goldsworthy, the army was still an effective fighting force at the end of the fourth century.
 Also, regarding the Eastern Empire, Rome was still superior to ancient Persia.

-About the book

-Goldsworthy writes for a general audience.
-But part of the narrative is examining historical sources, and showing the sources' weaknesses and cases where evidence is lacking.
-Goldsworthy explores different theories.
-But often he does not mention specific academics.
-His main goal is to chronicle the political and military events of that era, underscoring their role in the fall of Rome.

-The narrative of this book is divided into several main parts: